oslabs-beta/hacheQL/DOCUMENTATION.md

   - The HTTP Request object.
 - `res` \<Object>
   - The HTTP Response object.
-  - Analogous to the fetch API's 'init' parameter.
-All valid settings for the fetch API's 'init' object are valid for this function's options object.
-- `opts` \<Object>
+- `opts` \<Object> *(optional)*
-  - *Some options.
-Need more info here.*
+  - Determines where GraphQL queries should be cached.
+  - If not specified, nodeHacheQL caches GraphQL queries in the server's memory.
+  - To cache with Redis, provide a reference to your Redis client as a property with the key `redis.`

+    ```javascript
+    nodeHacheQL(req, res, { redis: <redisClient> })
+    ```
 - `cache` \<Object> *(optional)*
-  - If not specified, defaults to an empty object.
+  - If not specified, defaults to an empty object. *DO WE ACTUALLY NEED THIS AS A PARAMETER?*
 - `callback` \<function> *(optional)*
   - If not specified, defaults to:
   ```javascript